recycletechno/ICDAR-2019-SROIE/README.md

 Mean Levenstein ratio on Task 3:   **0.9177**

-For the text localization task, I calculated the [Intersection over Union index](https://en.wikipedia.org/wiki/Jaccard_index) (IoU) index and obtained an average result of **0.8274**.
+For the text localization task, I calculated the [Intersection over Union index](https://en.wikipedia.org/wiki/Jaccard_index) (IoU) and obtained an average result of **0.8274**.
 Upon further examination of the index calculation, I noticed that all of the ground truth bounding boxes were rectangles without any slope.
 However, PaddleOCR produces rectangles with slope when the image is rotated.
 As shown in the example of the rotated image X51005268408.jpg from the test dataset, the red boxes represent predictions and the green boxes represent the ground truths.

 ![X51005268408.jpg](img/X51005268408_part.png)

-The IoU ratio uses only two vertices (upper left and lower right).
+The IoU ratio uses only two vertices (upper left and lower right)

 ```
 pred_box_df = pd.DataFrame(data=lines, columns=['x1', 'y1', 'x2', 'y2', 'x3', 'y3', 'x4', 'y4', 'text'])